sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---
 ## Read it later

 This is a very simple example that I especially use when clearing my tabs and archiving bits I want to keep.
-It basically is a addon that adds a simple button that takes the URL you have copied in your clipboard and saves it as a note in a designated folder.
+It basically is a plugin that adds a simple button that takes the URL you have copied in your clipboard and saves it as a note in a designated folder.

 A bonus here, if you are nerdy and care about energy expense of networks and accessibility of resources offline on your local computers, is that it actually saves it as a note in your vault!
 This also means you can write notes around, add properties\*tags and edit it as well.